 Kay Borkowski and her husband Frank moved to Boone in the fall of 1993 when Frank was named Chancellor at Appalachian State University.
-Prior to moving to Boone, Kay had been active with Metropolitan Ministries of Tampa, Fla., the organization serving those in need in Tampa.
+Prior to moving to Boone, Kay had been active with Metropolitan Ministries of Tampa, Florida, serving those in need in Tampa.
 Within a few short months of living in Boone, Kay was on the board of directors for Hospitality House and the LAMPLighters auxiliary of Metropolitan Ministries came to mind.
-Within a month, Kay gathered forty women at the chancellor’s house to discuss the possibility of forming a similar group to aid Hospitality House.
+Within a month, Kay gathered a group of women at the chancellor’s house to discuss the possibility of forming a similar group to aid Hospitality House.

 Out of that meeting grew Hearts of Hospitality House.
 By the end of the next meeting there were thirty members, a full slate of officers and approved bylaws.
 Members immediately began discussing fundraising ideas.

 By 1994, a holiday ball was planned and held a few weeks before Christmas.
 The semi-formal event, featuring dining, dancing and silent auction, continued successfully for the next twelve years.
 In 2006, to capitalize on their name, auxiliary members opted to change to a Valentine’s event and introduced the “Hearts Ball.”
 This new event, featuring a Dancing with the Stars competition and sweetheart auction of romance packages, ran until 2010.

 For fifteen years, Hearts of Hospitality House served as the sole fundraising entity for Hospitality House, located at 302 W. King Street.
 If the house needed furniture, summon Hearts.
 If the refrigerator stopped working, call Hearts.
 When a client moved out and needed housewares, reach out to Hearts.